whistlegraph/aesthetic-computer/README.txt

     - [] Create a "full playback" mode.
     - [] Add arrows to top right to move between slides?
   + Done
+    - [?]
+WebGL Layer and software Layer are off by 1 or a fraction of a pixel on iPhone.
+(Bottom)
+    - [x] Fix double reconstructing loading bar code.
+    - [x] Draw the full wand preview and include size changes!
     - [x] Add new Discord update script.
       - See also: https://github.com/fieu/discord.sh
     - [x] Don't advance a playing demo if tabbed out.